American Robin, Turdus migratorius

 Background and Identification

-The American Robin, Turdus migratorius propinguus, is one of seven subspecies of American Robin, four of which are found in Mexico.
-They belong to the Turdidae Family of Thrushes and Allies, which has one hundred seventy-four global species placed in eighteen genera, and one of eighty-three global members of the Turdus Genus.
+The American Robin, Turdus migratorius propinguus, is a member of the Turdidae Family of Thrushes and Allies which has one hundred ninty-four placed in seventeen genera with the Turdus Genus having one-hundred and five species and there are seven subspecies of Turdus migratorius of which four are found in Mexico.
 They are known in Mexico as Zorzal Americano.

 Habitat and Geographical Range